The Agony of Manual Wide-Table DML Operations

 This block will be very helpful if there are any derived columns like creating

-value from the source table.
+HASHvalue from the source table.

 - Execute dynamic